lukedamato20/Maltese-Speach-Platform/README.md

 # Maltese-Speach-Platform
-The task will focus on creating an online-accessible platform that provides access to two speech systems for Maltese

 The task will focus on creating an online-accessible platform that provides access to two speech systems for Maltese: